 THERE IS NO NEED TO BOOK A VISIT, JUST POP ALONG.
 However, Prior to visiting us Please read our “Important Information” page here.
 This contains vital details affecting the health and safety of our volunteers and visitors.

-As we are a charity we do not charge entry into the Farm.
-However we recommend a donation of £5/ family of four.
+Since we are a charity, we do not charge entry into the Farm.
+However, we respectfully SuGgest a donation of £1.50/ adult and £1/ child (equating to £5/ family of four).
+Our very small charity depends on the generosity of its visitors to survive.
 All donations, no matter how small, are always most gratefully received.
-We now have a contactless card reader available fOr your Convenience.
-All Donations go towards the Care and welfare of our animals.
+We now have a contactless card reader available for your convenience, or you can leave a cash donation in our gate bucket.
+All donations go towards the care and welfare of our wonderful animals.

-Not all of animals can have treats due to being a tad large (our vet tells us off frequently ).
+Not all of our animals can have treats, due to some being a tad large (our vet tells us off frequently ).
 Visitors are welcome to bring porridge oats, sweetcorn and blueberries for the ducks and geese, and an assortment of greens (kale, spring greens, spinach, broccoli) for the small flurries.
+Many thanks.

 Travel by foot

 Erskine is the ideal town for travel by foot.
 Approaching from Bridgewater, take the footpath past Park Mains football pitches up to Barrhill Road.
 We are in such a prime location why not incorporate Lamont Farm into your weekly stroll!